 About LeWa

-I made my very first print in December 2020.
-I really enjoy the process from drawing/designing an image, over carving it and finally printing it.
+Growing up I always liked to draw and create things.
+However I didn´t gave lino printing a try until December 2020, when I made my very first print.
+I’m hooked to this medium ever since.
+I really enjoy the different stages of the process from drawing/designing an image, over carving it and finally printing it.

 About lino print